json-schema-org/json-schema-spec/jsonschema-core.md

 any way other than annotation collection.

-Consequently, the "x-" prefix is reserved for this purpose, and extension vocabularies MUST NOT define any keywords which begin with this prefix.
+Consequently, the "x-" prefix is reserved for this purpose, and extension keywords MUST NOT begin with this prefix.

 #### Handling of unrecognized or unsupported keywords {#unrecognized}